 SKAGs just don’t cut it in today’s evolved PPC world of automated keyword inclusions and Google Ads targeting.

 But that doesn’t mean you should charge out of the gates and target every keyword under the sun.
-Ad relevance is still a vital requirement for effective ad groups and campaigns, and single-topic ad groups help brands achieve it.
+Ad relevance is still a vital requirement for effective ad groups and PPC campaigns, and single-topic ad groups help brands achieve it.

 Still, the keyword research required for an effective keyword list for a specific topic must be chiseled to perfection.